Disclosure Fact Checked

 Cons

-5. AvaTrade - Best Stock Trading App for Fans of MT4/MT5
+4. AvaTrade - Best Stock Trading App for Fans of MT4 and MT5

 AvaTrade is a hugely popular stock trading app in South Africa.
-In fact, the stock trading app is regulated by the Financial Sector Conduct Authority (FSCA) - alongside many other jurisdictions.
+The stock trading app is regulated by the Financial Sector Conduct Authority (FSCA) - alongside many other jurisdictions.
 There are several reasons why we like AvaTrade.
-Firstly, the platform is compatible with both MetaTrader series - MT4 and MT5.
+Firstly, the platform is compatible with both MetaTrader series (MT4 and MT5).

-As such, this will favor those of you that already have experienced trading stocks.
-After all, these third-party platforms are packed to the rafters with advanced chart analysis tools and order types.
+As such, this will favor those of you who already have experience trading stocks.
+After all, these third-party platforms are packed to the rafters with the best investment tools and analysis software, along with charting tools.
 Additionally, if you are planning to use an automated robot to trade stocks, you can do this at AvaTrade via the MT4/MT5 platform.

-When it comes to trading on your phone, you can choose between the AvaTrade, MT4, or MT5 app.
+When it comes to trading on your phone, you can choose between the AvaTrade, MT4, or MT5 apps.
 Either way, AvaTrader offers an abundance of financial markets.
-In particular, this includes a great range of stock CFDs that you can trade with ease.
+In particular, this includes a great range of stock CFDs and cryptos that you can trade with ease.
 You can choose from a buy/sell position on all markets and even apply leverage.
+Check out our article, "What is leverage in crypto trading?" to learn more.

-AvaTrade accounts take just a couple of minutes to open - and you can instantly deposit funds with your South African debit card.
-Bank transfers are also possible, but this takes several days to process.
-Finally, the minimum deposit at AvaTrade is just $100 - which is suitable for first trading budgets.
+AvaTrade accounts take just a couple of minutes to open, and you can instantly deposit funds with your South African debit card.
+Bank transfers are also possible, but they take several days to process.
+Finally, the minimum deposit at AvaTrade is just $100, which is suitable for first-time trading budgets.

 Pros